eeue56/servelm/README.md

 ## Sending out Elm

 Use the `Http.Response.writeElm` function to compile an Elm file on request.
-It will compile an Elm file found with `name + ".elm"".
+It will compile an Elm file found with `name + ".elm""`.
 It will write the output to a file in the same folder as `name + ".html"`.
 This will then be served out to the client.
 There is no caching involved, meaning that every request that involves a call to `writeElm` will trigger a compile.
 Use this function as a proof of concept.

 This is enabled by the [node-elm-compiler](https://github.com/rtfeldman/node-elm-compiler) package.